wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

 - **Full name**
    - Remote Procedure Call
 - **Concepts**
-   - A computer program causes a procedure to execute in a another computer remotely.
+   - A protocol and technique for invoking functions or procedures in a remote system.
+- **Modern RPC frameworks**
+   - gRPC
+   -
 - **Pros**
 - **Cons**